Game-Theoretic Frameworks for Epidemic Spreading and Human Decision Making: A Review: Epidemic Models Decision Models

 \subsubsection{Information Matters}

-decision-makers rely on what information they have to make decisions.
+{Decision-makers} rely on what information they have to make decisions.
 The information available to decision-makers at the time when the decision is made plays a crucial role in the human-in-the-loop epidemic framework \cite{di2020covid}.
-For example, the severity of COVID-19 infection, perception of government responses, media coverage, acceptance of COVID-19-related conspiracy theories lead to a change of people's attitude about wearing masks during COVID-19 \cite{rieger2020german}.
-Many works assume that perfect information, including the health status of every individual and complete knowledge of the network topology, is available to decision-makers at all times \cite{eksin2019control,shen2014differential,dashtbali2020optimal,farhadi2019efficient,eksin2017disease,hota2019game,adiga2016delay,nowzari2016analysis,li2019suboptimal}.
+For example, the severity of COVID-19 infection, perception of government responses, media coverage, acceptance of COVID-19-related conspiracy theories lead to a change of people's attitude about wearing masks during {the COVID-19 pandemic} \cite{rieger2020german,romer2020conspiracy,Fisher2020}.
+Many studies assume that perfect information, including the health status of every individual and complete knowledge of the network topology, is available to decision-makers at all times \cite{eksin2019control,shen2014differential,dashtbali2020optimal,farhadi2019efficient,eksin2017disease,hota2019game,adiga2016delay,nowzari2016analysis,li2019suboptimal}.
 However, in epidemics, acquiring perfect, accurate, and timely information regarding the spreading process is arduous if not impossible \cite{bhattacharyya2010game}.
 For example, obtaining an estimate of the number of infected individuals requires testing at scale, which can be challenging to implement in rural areas \cite{mercer2021testing}.
 Also, testing results can be delayed due to a high testing demand and a long sample analysis time.
-Many works study the decision-making based on an estimated disease prevalence from available data \cite{hota2020impacts,pezzutto2021smart,watkins2019robust} and the effect of delayed information in decision-making \cite{zhu2019stability}.
+Hence, some researchers investigated the decision-making based on an estimated disease prevalence from available data \cite{hota2020impacts,pezzutto2021smart,watkins2019robust} and the effect of delayed information in decision-making \cite{zhu2019stability}. {In game theory, a specific type of strategic games that deal with incomplete information are called Bayesian games.
+A few papers have leveraged the concept of Bayesian games to deal with the incomplete information when only part of the information or some statistics about the information are revealed to the players \cite{Grottke2016,tsemogne2021game}.}

 Individuals can receive information from mass media (global broadcasters) such as TV, radio, newspaper, and official accounts on social media and/or from local contacts such as friends, family members, and connections on social media.
 During an epidemic, individuals may receive two levels of information: one is statistical information that describes the overall prevalence of the epidemic such the number of positive cases, the number of hospitalized patients, and the death toll; the other is local information such as whether people with close connections are infected or not, risk level in one's neighborhood \cite{lagos2020games,granell2014competing}. \cite{wang2020epidemic,granell2014competing,funk2009spread} investigate how the word-of-mouth type of information spreading affects individuals' behavior and hence, alters the spreading processes.